c1t4r/HPC-Container-HOWTOs/README.md

 These pages are for you if you
 * want to experiment with software containers on bwForCluster JUSTUS
 * want a specific software running on JUSTUS and the software is available in a containerized format
-* are occasionally installing and maintaining customized software installations for a group of scientists
+* are responsible for installing and maintaining customized software installations for a group of scientists

 We are specifically aiming at scientists of TheoChem/TheoPhys to establish well-working experimentation concepts for the future.
 Here we put information about the experimental containerization support which is available for bwForCluster JUSTUS as of now.